February 9, 2024

-Exploring the Benefits and Disadvantages of EOTs
+Exploring the benefits and disadvantages of EOTs

 Across the UK, a dynamic shift is taking place within the business landscape, empowering employees more than ever before.
 One of the most prominent drivers of this change is the Employee Ownership Trust (EOT), an innovative structure enabling employees to collectively own a significant stake in their company.